Guide to Building a Website

 Digital engagement is everything you do online, website, social, Google ads, forums etc. Digital Marketing is a science, that can be studied or you can use a proven Professional…

 Tip: Developers are like Chefs, they want to show you how to do it and impress you with what you can do with the ‘solution’.
 So make sure that you get a website that lets you do as much or as little as you like, which allows you outsource as much as you want, rather than getting something brilliant, but complicated and time consuming.
-Most websites do not get utilised after development
+Most websites do not get utilised much after development